fmetivier/OfflineMap/README.md

 ### iOS

 iOS is more tricky as Apple does all it can to prevent you from knowing your direcotry structure (to prevent you from doing silly and dangerous things I suppose)!
+Furthermore you need to have FIrefox or Chrome installed as Safari is locked and it will not work on it.

 The trick I found was to install the Html viewer app and open the site file with it.
 The buttons appears but not the images.
-If you then go into the log  you'll discover that html viewer does not have the permission to access the location of your html file and bingo ! the entire treefile is written.

-Just copy / paste it in firefox or chrome and the site shall be ready and running.
+If you then go into the prefs you will see an "input URL" button. click on the button and copy / paste the link in firefox or chrome and the site shall be ready and running.

 in my case (iphone 8) it looks like
 ```